LuniaStudio/CSSParser/README.md

 ## Introduction

 `CSSParser` analyses an HTML string and identifies the CSS styles being used.
-It then injects the corresponding classes from your own custom library directly back into the HTML `<styles>` tag.
-If there is no `<styles>` tag it will create one.
+It then injects the corresponding classes from your own custom library directly back into the HTML `<style>` tag.
+If there is no `<style>` tag it will create one.

 `CSSParser` includes an optional, responsive utility library that provides all the reusable classes you need to build a site using a simple and intuitive syntax.
 This utility library uses the `data-util` attribute, instead of the standard `class` attribute, in order to keep utilities separate from your own custom classes.
 You can change the attribute by editing `config.ini`.